ebrusoni/ssftw3/README.md

-# Learning Set Functions that are Sparse in Better   Non-Orthogonal Fourier Bases
+# Learning Set Functions that are Sparse in Better
+# Non-Orthogonal Fourier Bases

-This repository underlying the Bachelor thesis "Learning Set Functions that are Sparse in Better Non-Orthogonal Fourier Bases" provides implementations for different sparse set function transforms (SSFT) and for various classes of set functions.
+This repository, accompaniyng the Bachelor thesis "Learning Set Functions that are Sparse in Better Non-Orthogonal Fourier Bases", provides implementations for different sparse set function transforms (SSFT) and for various set functions.

 ## Experiments and installation

-First, note that the code in this repository is an extension of the work performed by the authors of \[1\].
+First, note that the code in this repository is an extension of the work of the authors of \[1\].
 Hence code that is partly identical to this one can be found in the [repository](https://github.com/chrislybaer/aaai-ssft) accompanying \[1\].

 We ran everything with Python 3.8.

 The auction simulation experiments require pyjnius, for its installation we refer to the [repository](https://github.com/chrislybaer/aaai-ssft) accompanying \[1\].
+When you download sats-v0.6.4.jar, place it in ./aaai-ssft-master/exp/datasets/PySats/lib.

 For running the compiler flag optimization tests install [compiler gym](https://compilergym.com/index.html)
 ```bash